 Arthur Pendragon fought to stay calm as he rode away from Camelot, it went against everything in his training to flee his kingdom, but his father was right if there was to be hope for Camelot he needed to be free to mobilize the resistance.

-Leon had been the only knight he’d managed to bring with him all others stayed with their king.
-Other than that he had Morgana, her maid Gwen, and the court physician Gaius, he’d never seen a more pitiful sight.
+Leon had been the only knight he’d managed to bring with him; all others stayed with their king.
+Other than that, he had Morgana, her maid Gwen, and the court physician Gaius, he’d never seen a more pitiful sight.

 Gaius sat by the fire and debated speaking up.
-While Arthur wasn’t a bad man he shared his fathers hatred of magic and his words would not be taken in the light they were given.
+While Arthur wasn’t a bad man he shared his father’s hatred of magic and his words would not be taken in the light they were given.
 The longer he held his silence the more certain he became that he needed to speak.
-Arthur was a gifted strategist, but he had no knowledge of magic and all he had planned would repel a normal army, but would do nothing against a sorceress of Nimuhe’s strength.
+Arthur was a gifted strategist, but he had no knowledge of magic and all he had planned would repel a normal army but would do nothing against a sorceress of Nimuhe’s strength.

 “I have a suggestion if I may?”
-His voice began to shake slightly no matter his efforts to quell it, but that could easily be excused by the cold night air on his old bones.
+His voice began to shake slightly no matter his efforts to control it, but that could easily be excused by the cold night air on his old bones.